 Limited liability limited partnership (LLLP)

-Partnerships are easier and cheaper to run than companies.
-Unlike a sole proprietorship, which is designed for individual entrepreneurs, partnerships allow for larger business operations with each partner contributing.
-Other partnership advantages are:
+A partnership is easier and cheaper to run than companies.
+Unlike a sole proprietorship, which is designed for individual entrepreneurs, it allows for larger business operations with each partner contributing.
+Other advantages are:

 Partnerships are designed to spread risk and management among individual entrepreneurs, as opposed to sole proprietorships, which are concentrated in one person.
 However, it also carries its own risks.
 Here are the partnership disadvantages: